josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 The Fedora managers had an interesting conversation about [how set this policy system-wide](https://src.fedoraproject.org/rpms/uv/pull-request/18), worth reading.
 Or you can go and check the [Fedora system uv.toml](https://src.fedoraproject.org/rpms/uv/blob/rawhide/f/uv.toml) file yourself.

-To wrap this section, let me show you how can remove an installed python as well using uv:
+To wrap this section, let me show you how can remove an installed Python as well using uv:

 ```shell
 [josevnz@dmaf5 docs]$ uv python uninstall 3.9